danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-three-communications/index.md

 This happens because the engineers have wrong assumptions about microservices (or distributed systems).
 They are still assuming somethings which they assumed for monolithic architecture like **_they have a reliable network_** (which is not true, networks are never reliable) and another assumption thy could be making is **_latency is still zero_** just like in monoliths, both assumptions are far from truth, and these false assumptions and many other fallacies are coverd in wikipedia entry [Fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing?useskin=vector).

 If you translate all the inter module function calls to RPC calls, your services would be very chatty, which is the last thing we want.
-In a monolith network was not being used to communicate unlike microservices, and every call now on the network has a latency which we want to reduce.
+In a monolith, network was not being used to communicate unlike microservices, and every call now on the network has a latency which we want to reduce.

 ## Challenges